lim44104/XMDb/README.md

   Test    | Pass/Fail
 --------- | ---------
+Click on link and open in new tab | Pass
 Responsive Cards | Pass
 Responsive Nav Bar | Pass
 Responsive Images and Videos | Pass